MicrosoftDocs/azure-docs/articles/logic-apps/create-publish-workflow-templates.md

 ### Create a workflow template image

 In the Azure portal, each workflow template has an overview pane in the workflow templates gallery.
 This pane includes a read-only preview image for the workflow that the template creates plus other template information.

-To provide this preview image, follow these steps:
+To create this preview image, follow these steps:

 1. In the designer, set up your workflow for creating two screenshots.

-   You need to create a version each for the browser light theme and for the browser dark theme.
+   You need to create a version each for the browser light theme and dark theme.

 1. Create the workflow screenshots using your preferred screen capture tool.
 Avoid including too much whitespace around the workflow.